Support the Spread of the Arts of Liberty

 Donate

-Consider donating to the Arts of Liberty project and help us to spread liberal arts and liberal education to a hungry and needy populace!
 Tax-deductible donations can be made through our sister organization the Boethius Institute, a 501(c)3 nonprofit.

-Sign up to receive the regular newsletter of the Arts of Liberty Project which will include recommended resources, events, and more!
+Subscribe to receive the regular newsletter of the Arts of Liberty Project which will include recommended resources, events, and more!

 Follow Us